Skip to content

 SHARE VIA:

-We know that healthcare workers are at a greater risk of burnout, however, you chose to define it.
-This study takes a look at the impact of COVID on the psychological distress of those on the frontline.
+We know that healthcare workers are at a greater risk of burnout, however you choose to define it.
+This study examines the impact of COVID-19 on the psychological distress of frontline workers.

 Roberts T, Daniels J, Hulme W, Hirst R, Horner D, Lyttle MD, Samuel K, Graham B, Reynard C, Barrett MJ, Umana E. Psychological Distress and Trauma in Doctors Providing Frontline Care During the COVID-19 Pandemic in the United Kingdom and Ireland: A Prospective Longitudinal Survey Cohort Study.